Empirical-org-Archive/Documentation/_posts/2014-06-04-Getting-Started-With-Compass.md

 ---
 layout: post
-title:  "Getting started with Compass"
+title:  "How can I help with Quill?"
 date:   2014-06-04 10:39:56
 categories: doc
 ---

-# How can I help with Quill?

 Below are some areas of the site where we are currently seeking contributions.
 If any seem of interest please send an email to hello@quill.org and we'll arrange a time to chat about getting started.